Hereford High School (Parkton, Maryland): Theatre

 Several levels of Theatre classes are available to schedule.
 The department usually produces two to three shows each school year.
 Previously, Hereford partook in the Cappies program in the Baltimore area.
 But left the program in the 2012–2013 season.
 In the past, they have won awards for Best Musical (Pippin), Best Supporting Actor in a Musical (Adam Ziegel in Thoroughly Modern Millie), Best Comedic Actress (Taylor Page in Thoroughly Modern Millie), Best Female Vocalist (Katherine Crowe in Pirates of Penzance and Julienne Gede in The Secret Garden), Best Costumes (Abby Urbanas, Steph Parks, Hannah Morgan in The Secret Garden and Kaitlin Philipp, Laura Pederson in Pippin), Lead Actress in a Musical (Mika Kauffman in Seussical) and, under the direction in past years of Lee Waters, members of the theatre program as well as the program as a whole won a number of awards at the All State Theatre Festival, held annually at Magruder High School in Montgomery County.
 Because of this continually evolving program, the actors have been able to perform songs on the stage at the landmark Hippodrome Theatre on Eutaw Street in downtown Baltimore.
 They have also won awards at the yearly trip to the Pennsylvania Renaissance Festival.
 Other theatre related extracurricular activities include the Improv Troupe and Drama Club.

 Athletics

-The mascot of Hereford is the bull, due to the region's rich agrarian history.
+The mascot of Hereford is Brutus the bull, due to the region's rich agrarian history.

 Hereford High plays in the state league Maryland Public Secondary Schools Athletic Association (MPSSAA), and has won over 50 state athletic championships, more than any other school in Baltimore County.
 Hereford has also won the second most state championships in the Baltimore metro area, second only to Oakland Mills High in Columbia, Maryland in neighboring Howard County: